One of the most heavily trialled strains for women’s intimate health

 In the same way as it has been used in studies concerned with the support and resolution of bacterial vaginosis, Lactobacillus reuteri RC-14® has often been studied in combination with Lactobacillus rhamnosus GR-1® in trials focusing on cystitis, or Urinary Tract Infections (UTIs).
 It is thought that these strains together help to alleviate and protect against UTIs due to the bacteriocins, lactic acid, and hydrogen peroxide they produce, which help to discourage and inhibit the survival of the pathogens that commonly cause cystitis, such as Escherichia coli.

 In one large trial involving 252 post-menopausal women who were suffering from recurrent UTIs, the women were given either a supplement containing the probiotic combination of Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®, or long-term antibiotics (trimethoprim-sulfamethoxazole), for a period of one year.
 After twelve months, it was found that the occurrence of UTIs had been reduced by 50%, the same in both groups; however, it was also found that after one month, 90% antibiotic resistance had taken place in the antibiotic group.
-This results of this trial were extremely significant, as they indicated that a natural food supplement (probiotic) could perform as effectively as antibiotic medication, but without the risk of the pathogens becoming resistant - see right (Beerepoot et al., 2012).
+This results of this trial were extremely significant, as they indicated that a natural food supplement (probiotic) could perform as effectively as antibiotic medication, but without the risk of the pathogens becoming resistant - see graph above (Beerepoot et al., 2012).

 Further relevant studies: Bruce, A.W. et al.,(1988), Bruce A.W. et al., (1992), Karlsson M. et al., (2012), Reid et al., (1988).
 Reid et al., (1995),